ProxeusApp/proxeus-core/README.md

 ## User guides

-Get help to make the most of the platform in the **[User Handbook](https://github.com/ProxeusApp/community/blob/master/handbook/handbook.md)**.
+Get help to make the most of the platform in the [User Handbook](https://github.com/ProxeusApp/community/blob/master/handbook/handbook.md#table-of-contents).

-For detailed information about payment setup, check the [XES-Payment Readme](docs/xes-payment.md).
+For detailed information about payment setup, check the [Payment Readme](https://github.com/ProxeusApp/community/blob/master/docs/xes-payment.md#xes-payment-specification).

-To learn more about Smart Contracts, see the documentation in the [Solidity Readme](https://github.com/ProxeusApp/proxeus-contract).
+To learn more about Smart Contracts, see the documentation in the [Solidity Readme](https://github.com/ProxeusApp/proxeus-contract#proxeusfs-contract).

 ### Quickstart